Engee documentation

 end

-Now let's run the model and analyse the obtained results.
+Now let's run the model, and then analyze the results.

 run_model("simple_filt_multichannel") # Запуск модели.